Comparative insights

 Do Parasites and Mating Systems Jointly Shape Immune Gene Diversity in mammals?

-To understand how immune genes evolve across different animals, I look at patterns on a broad, evolutionary scale.
-By combining data on life history traits, parasites, and genetics, I compare species to see what forces drive immune gene diversity.
-In one of the first studies of its kind, I found that while parasites do influence immune genes, sexual selection—like competition for mates or mate choice—may have an even stronger and more consistent impact across mammals.
+To understand how immune genes evolve across different animals, we look at patterns on a broad, evolutionary scale.
+By combining data on life history traits, parasites, and genetics, we compare species to see what forces drive immune gene diversity.
+In one of the first studies of its kind, we found that while parasites do influence immune genes, sexual selection—like competition for mates or mate choice—may have an even stronger and more consistent impact across mammals.

 Demographic history and gene duplication shape immune gene diversity in rodents